2020 April Alumni of the Month

 What have you done since graduating from UEL?

-I have been working as a freelance sports journalist and have moved on to further education and am currently studying for a MSc at Cardiff Met.
-This summer I am volunteering in Zambia for 6 weeks with Met.
+I have been working as a freelance sports journalist and have moved on to further education and am currently studying for an MSc at Cardiff Met.
+This summer I am volunteering in Zambia for six weeks with Met.

 What is your current job role?
 And what does it involve?

 I work as a freelance sports journalist where I mostly cover football.
 I travel to different grounds doing live updates.
 I report on Premier League, Football League and Women's Super League.

 How did UEL help you get to where you are now?

 UEL helped me massively, the course taught me many skills in written, video and social media that I use every day working as a freelancer.
 The university also helped me make many friends for life.

 What advice would you give your younger self?

 I would tell my younger self not to be too hard on yourself because you always go through hard times, but it is about how you pick yourself up from that.
 You never know what is around the corner.

 What advice would you give to UEL current students preparing to graduate?